Paula's Body Shop

 • Bend one knee, which will flex your hip, until your upper leg is at a 90 degree angle to your abdomen.

-• With the hand opposite your raised knee, press down on the side of your knee until you feel a nice stretch, then hold that position.
+• With the palm of your hand opposite of your raised knee, press down on the side of your knee until you feel a nice stretch, then hold that position.
+Again, do not let your back rise off the surface you are lying on.
+Feel the stretch only in the hip joint.

-• Here’s the tricky part: begin to push your knee down with your hand as hard as you can, deepening the horizontal stretch, at the same time push back with your knee against your own hand, as hard as you can without causing pain.
+• Here’s the tricky part: begin to push your knee down with your hand as hard as you can, deepening the horizontal stretch, AND at the same time push back with your knee against your own hand, as hard as you can without causing pain.
 Do this for three full seconds, then release.
-This is the active part of the stretch and this is where the magic happens: You are contracting the piriformis from a stretched state, which causes the muscle to relax; you are also releasing adhesions within the supporting connective tissue.
+This is the active part of the stretch and this is where the magic happens: You are contracting the piriformis from a stretched state, which helps the muscle to relax; but mostly you are releasing adhesions and bringing new circulation within the supporting connective tissue, creating long-term change.

 • Repeat the magic two more times, for three full seconds each.
 (Notice each time how much further your range of motion is.)

-• Repeat with the opposite side, three times for three seconds.
+• Repeat with the opposite side, three times for three seconds each.

 • Repeat each morning before climbing out of bed.